Get Set 4 Success Ltd Proudly Announce

 Bathing Water Quality: Please ensure you familiarise yourself with this. (see information at end below)

-This will be finalised in the coming months and based on previous years programme.
-Due to the ongoing pandemic, the organiser reserves the right to change this (timings and registration including location/format etc) in the interest of safety to everyone involved.
-To give you an idea below is the 2019 one:
+Due to the ongoing and ever changing situation with the weather (and covid), the organiser reserves the right to change this (timings and registration including location/format etc) in the interest of safety to everyone involved.

 Please read carefully and if you have any questions then just get in touch via our contact page.

 There will be a TEN and FIVE minute warning signal for the start of the event.
-Please note you MUST be wearing your wrist band and green swim cap (provided) and a safer swimmer/tow float in order to begin your swim.
+Please note you MUST be wearing your Blackpool Pier Swim Cap (provided and numbered) and a safer swimmer/tow float (provide your own) in order to begin your swim.
 Anyone not wearing this equipment will not be allowed to enter the water.

 You will have approximately 1.5 hours to complete the course.
 Anyone who is unable to do so in the time will be pulled from the water by the Beach Patrol and escorted safely to shore.

-Here is the course from the 2019 swim
+Here is the course map from a previous event:

-Each swimmer will be allocated a number usually the one they signed up to on Entry Central.
+- Each swimmer will be allocated a number which may be the one (not guaranteed) they signed up to on Entry Central.
 Please ensure you have that printed off and with you, too for registration purposes in addition to your photo ID.

-We look forward to seeing you in Blackpool.
 Thank you for your entry.
+We look forward very much to seeing you in Blackpool.

 *********Bathing Water Quality*********